 - Don't try to read the whole text in detail you don't have time for this! - First, skim read the text (first and last paragraphs, and the first sentence of each of the other paragraphs).
 This will help you to have an overall understanding of it. - Look at the questions.
-Only read the parts of the text that are necessary to answer the questions. - Watch the time; after about 20 minutes try to move on to the next passage, you can always return to a text if you have time at the end. - Make sure all of your answers are transferred to the answer sheet. - Put an answer for all the questions you don't lose a mark if it's wrong. - If you find a question is too difficult, move on to the next one and come back to it at the end.
+Only read the parts of the text that are necessary to answer the questions. - Watch the time; after about 20 minutes try to move on to the next passage, you can always return to a text if you have time at the end. - Put an answer for all the questions you don't lose a mark if it's wrong. - If you find a question is too difficult, move on to the next one and come back to it at the end.